str1ngth3ory/Gaussian-Mixture-Models/README.md

 ## Resources

-1. Udacity lectures on Unsupervised Learning (Lesson 7)
+1. Canvas lectures on Unsupervised Learning (Lesson 7)
 2. The `gaussians.pdf`  in the `read/` folder will introduce you to multivariate normal distributions.
 3. A youtube video by Alexander Ihler, on multivariate EM algorithm details:
 [https://www.youtube.com/watch?v=qMTuMa86NzU](https://www.youtube.com/watch?v=qMTuMa86NzU)